Daniel Dimov

-Daniel Dimov (Даниел Димов; born 21 January 1989) is a Bulgarian professional footballer who plays for Cherno More Varna, where he is also club captain.
-Originally a defensive midfielder, in the last years he has been used mostly as a centre back.
+Daniel Dimov (Даниел Димов; born 21 January 1989) is a former Bulgarian professional footballer.
+Originally a defensive midfielder, in the last years of his career he has been used mostly as a centre back.

-Dimov came through the academy system at Cherno More and made over 60 appearances for the first team before signing with Levski Sofia in December 2010.
+Dimov came through the academy system at Cherno More Varna and made over 60 appearances for the first team before signing with Levski Sofia in December 2010.
 He then made the move to Israel to sign for Maccabi Petah Tikva in July 2014.
 After success there, Dimov joined Turkish club Denizlispor a year later.
 In July 2016, after one season at Denizlispor, he signed with Manisaspor.
 In February 2018 returned to Cherno More, spending six months there.
 In August 2018 he moved to Boluspor, before returning again to his first club a year later.
+He ended his career at the end of 2024–25 season.

 Club career

 Cherno More

 Dimov began his career at Cherno More Varna, progressing through the club's youth system.
 He made his debut during the 2006–07 season, in a 6–0 away win over Chernomorets Burgas Sofia on 15 September 2006, coming on as a substitute for Slavi Zhekov.

 On 14 July 2007, Dimov scored his first goal for a 3-0 home win against Makedonija Gjorče Petrov in the second round of the Intertoto Cup.

 In the 2009–10 A Group season he earned 17 appearances in the league.
 On 1 March 2010, Dimov scored his first league goal in a 2–0 home win against Chernomorets Burgas.
 On 4 April, Dimov hit his second goal of the season against Sportist Svoge in a 3–0 win.

 On 2 October 2010, Dimov scored his third goal for Cherno More, netting in the 40th minute of their 1–3 away loss against Litex Lovech.
 On 23 October, he made his 50th appearance for the team in the A Group in a 0–4 loss against Montana.